chrisalexander/blog/_posts/2009/2009-08-28-facebook-quizzes-i-told-you-so.md

 categories: life
 ---

 I hate to say it, I really do.
-But when it comes to Facebook quizzes I really did tell you so - [several](/268) [times](/371).
+But when it comes to Facebook quizzes I really did tell you so - several (#268) times (#371).
 But now, finally, there is some proof behind my ranting madness on this particular topic.Recently I came upon a link to a Facebook quiz created by the American Civil Liberties Union of Northern California (that's their [whole name](http://aclunc.org/index.shtml)) which was about your privacy on Facebook.
 Unusual topic, I thought, and even more unusual when I found out who they actually were.
 I was going to dismiss the quiz, until I read this opening paragraph (once I'd given it access to my profile, of course):

 Ever take one of those Facebook quizzes to find out which superhero most resembles your dog, or have a friend who seems to spend most of their life doing so?
 Then you might be in for a surprise when you take this quiz and learn just how much of your personal information these quizzes can access.